mmiranda222/.statsuite/content/using-dlm/manage-structures/edit-structure/_index.md

 ### SDMX Constructor

 The SDMX Constructor Windows application (developed by ILO) allows easily creating and editing data structures (following the SDMX standards) **directly stored in .Stat Suite data spaces**.
 It offers a **very user-friendly interface** that eases the structure creation and editing.
+The tool is intended for statisticians with basic (non-technical) SDMX data modelling knowledge.

 See [here](https://ilostat.github.io/dsdc/) for more details.